The essential - - Hugel & Fils (in English): Files

 More "Let our wines take you on a journey to Asia" »

-DIAMAfter seven years of intensive internal research for alternative methods of closure, we have decided to use "DIAM" corks of the brand Oeneo-Bouchage for an important part of our Classic range of wines of the 2006 vintage and for the whole of the 2007's.
+After almost ten years of intensive internal research for alternative methods of closure, we have decided to use "DIAM" corks of the brand Diam-corks starting with an important part of our Classic range of the 2006 vintage.
+From vintage 2009 on, all of our production will be using this closure.
 This decision comes after the successful test we carried out with this closure on 375ml size bottles in the year 2004 and on a fraction of wines of the 2005 vintage.
+From vintage 2008 on, we started using DIAM in its latest presentation.

 We have always observed – and this phenomenon is widely known in our profession as one of our main quality issue – that a fraction of the wines sealed with natural cork suffer from what is generally called "cork taint".
 In fact, this phenomenon seems to have become more marked in recent years, and so in 1998 we began to seriously investigate ways of overcoming the problem.